top of page

 • contact us in any way including online, email, phone, SMS, social media

-• when you or your business or organisation is featured on our website or at our event
+• when you or your business or organisation is featured on our website or at our events

 Please note that when you contact us via social media and messaging services you use, like Facebook, Instagram or Twitter, you might give us permission to access information from those accounts or services.